gusti-alfarisy/gusti-alfarisy.github.io/pages/home.md

 ## Research Agendas

 ![Current research agendas](assets/theme/images/main_illustration_final.png)
 > **We have experienced the outstanding performance of artificial intelligence surpassing human capability.
-Yet, they are unable to acknowledge that they do not know and learn the novel phenomenon continuously.
+Yet, they are unable to acknowledge fully that they do not know and learn the novel phenomenon continuously like humans.
 In my current research agenda, I am exploring a technique to enhance an agent to identify unknown categories and learn them continuously in domain-specific problem.
 This will make the agent become reliable and able to adapt to the open-world environment in the agent interest only.
 The applications can be applied to ecology, healthcare, smart cities, robotics, or intelligent systems.**

 ## Short Biography